Kotlin/kotlinx-rpc/GETTING_STARTED.md

 Now we will explain the difference between two Gradle plugins we provide.

-`org.jetbrains.krpc.platform` is a simple plugin that does nothing but helps you with project versioning.
+`org.jetbrains.krpc.platform` is a simple plugin that is particularly useful for versioning project dependencies.
 It adds [BOM](https://docs.gradle.org/current/userguide/platforms.html#sub:bom_import)
 dependency to your project, that specifies proper versions for kRPC dependencies.
 So instead of first example in [runtime dependencies](#runtime-dependencies) section